A sea princess of the Dragon Palace.

 Otohime endures as a figure of quiet finality.

-Conclusion – Otohime as the Princess of Irreversible Beauty
+Modern Reinterpretation – Otohime as the Spirit of Irreversible Beauty